jaanonim/Aplikacje-Klienckie/README.md

 -   **anonim-server** (`Prace\Node\anonim-server`)\
      Simple express like http server written on top of clean node.js.
 Published as npm package.
 -   **checkers** (`Prace\WebGL\checkers`)\
-     3D chekers game written using three.js and express as backend.
+     3D checker's game written using three.js and express as backend.
+-   **GamePadEmulator** (`Prace\ReactNative\GamePadEmulator`)\
+     GamePad Emulator that uses React Native app for input from accelerometer and python server for emulation.

 ## Folders:

--   Sprawdziny - big tests
+-   Sprawdziny - tests
--   Kartkowki - small tests
 -   Templates - templates for faster project setup
--   Prace - projcets and homewroks
+-   Prace - projects and homeworks
--   Tools - some usefull tool for managing this repo
+-   Tools - some useful tool for managing this repo

 ## Topics: